Udhul/SAM-Batcher/docs/canvas_specification.md

 * **Box Removal:** Shift-click inside an existing box or draw a minimal box
 * **Real-time Preview:** Show box outline during drag operation
 * **Constraint Handling:** Ensure minimum box size for meaningful input
+* **Multi-box Prediction:** When more than one box is used as input the predictor returns a single mask per box (multimask output disabled)

 **Polygon Drawing:**
 * **Lasso Mode (Ctrl + Drag):** Draw freeform polygon regions